paucabar/AimSeg/README.md

 Download an example [image dataset](https://drive.google.com/drive/folders/1DEFtn71krM6cOjsnZpIEFMCBVmAYk9Lq?usp=sharing) and two [ilastik projects](https://drive.google.com/drive/folders/1tNyDpmd0wwBx-MKH-LhOZaZBgYMfTz2J?usp=sharing) for pixel and object classification.

-* In order to use the provided image dataset and ilastik classifiers, use the **Format transformation** macro (see below) to convert the images into 8-bit and save them as TIF files.
+* To use the provided image dataset and ilastik classifiers, just follow the documentation below and always use the defaults for parameterisation.
+* To train your own classifiers, please check the specific documentation at the last section of this README (*Train Classifiers*).

 ## Usage